ringabout/shene/README.md

 First method makes normal interface based on function pointers easier to use.
 It doesn't support inheritence.

 Second method makes magic interface based on function pointers and generics.
-It supports inheritence and makes libraries more extensible.
+It supports inheritence or plain object and makes libraries more extensible.

 ### ucalls